 Thomas P.M.
 Barnett is a strategic planner who has worked in national security affairs since the end of the Cold War.
-In 2010, Tom became Chief Analyst for the Washington DC-based online consultancy, Wikistrat.
 He has also operated his own consulting practice (Barnett Consulting LLC) since 1998.

 A New York Times-bestselling author and a nationally-known public speaker who's been profiled on the front-page of the Wall Street Journal, Dr. Barnett is in high demand within government circles as a forecaster of global conflict and an expert of globalization, as well as within corporate circles as a management consultant and conference presenter.
+A prime example is his 2005 TED Talk, which has received over a million online views.
 An award-winning professor, Dr. Barnett has written for Esquire, Foreign Policy, Wired, National Review, and the Washington Post, and has been interviewed by Rolling Stone, The Economist, Time, BBC World Service, CNN, Fox News and numerous foreign media.
 Tom Barnett has been described by U.S. News & World Report's Michael Barone as "one of the most important strategic thinkers of our time."

 Dr. Barnett is best known as the author of Great Powers: America and the World After Bush (2009), Blueprint for Action: A Future Worth Creating (2005) and The Pentagon's New Map: War and Peace in the Twenty-First Century (2004).
 Described by Washington Post columnist David Ignatius as "a combination of Tom Friedman on globalization and Karl von Clausewitz on war," the wide-ranging volumes have generated an enormous amount of reaction from around the world, leading to foreign editions in Japan, Turkey and China, as well as profiles in major newspapers around the world.

-From 2009 to 2012, Tom wrote "The New Rules" column at World Politics Review.
+From 2011-2013, Tom wrote for Time's Battleland blog, and from 2009 to 2012, Tom wrote "The New Rules" column at World Politics Review.
 Prior to that (2005-2009), he wrote a syndicated print column for Scripps Howards News Service, and served as a visiting scholar at the University of Tennessee’s Howard Baker Center for Public Policy and a visiting strategist at the Oak Ridge National Laboratory.